mondaycom/welcome-apps/apps/jira-node/README.md

 $ npm run start
 ```

-5. Paste the outputted URL (it should be https://jql-app-803.loca.lt) in the "Feature Details" tab of your "Jira JQL App" in monday.com, under "Base URL."
+5. Paste the outputted URL in the "Feature Details" tab of your "Jira JQL App" in monday.com, under "Base URL."
 6. You're now ready to go and start using this app!
 Add the recipe to a board to start testing.

 ## Adapting this Example App